ahmedabdelfattah50/ahmedabdelfattah50/README.md

 ### 🚀 About Me

-Versatile backend developer with extensive experience in Node.js, Express, TypeScript, Laravel, and database management.
-I specialize in creating scalable web applications and RESTful APIs with a strong focus on code quality and performance.
-Currently working as a Node.js Developer at Travolic, where I develop dynamic flight pages and travel-related features.
+Results-driven Back-End Developer with extensive experience designing and delivering scalable, high-performance applications using Node.js, Express.js, Nest.js, PHP, and Laravel.
+Talent in building clean, maintainable, and secure server-side architectures that power seamless user experiences.
+Proven ability to collaborate effectively in agile teams, deliver robust solutions on time, and continuously improve system performance and code quality.

 ---